Articles on Prostate Cancer

 Other risks of prostate removal

 Radical prostatectomy is rarely performed as a salvage procedure after other primary therapy, such as radiation therapy, has failed.
-The risk of complications, such as, erectile dysfunction, incontinence, bleeding, and stricture, are greater with salvage therapy.
+The risk of complications, such as erectile dysfunction, incontinence, bleeding, and stricture, is greater with salvage therapy.

 Health Solutions From Our Sponsors